priyanshubiswas-tech/Data-101/Pipeline Architectures/s3 spark airflow MFG pipeline/data_ingestion_process.markdown

 - **Implementation**:
   - Deploy Kafka on AWS MSK (Managed Streaming for Apache Kafka) or a self-managed cluster on Kubernetes.
   - Configure store systems to authenticate and send data to the MSK endpoint (e.g., `b-1.kafka-cluster.msk.amazonaws.com:9092`).
+  - When retail stores send data to Kafka, they establish secure network connections using TCP protocol with SSL/TLS encryption and authenticate using SASL mechanisms.
+This ensures data integrity, confidentiality, and proper access control.

 ### Step 2: Deploy Kafka on Kubernetes
 - **Objective**: Ensure the Kafka cluster is scalable and resilient using Kubernetes.